PoochMagunder/Challenge-One/README.md

 ## License

-Refer to the repository for the license
+Refer to the LICENSE in the repo.